 Slumdog Millionaire.
 That is what most people know of Dharavi slum.
 Images of young boys running barefoot through narrow alleyways, of poverty and hardship.
 Or maybe you picture rough shanties leaning up against the railway lines.
 However you’ve heard of Dharavi, the images it conjures are bound to be negative.

-I’ve visited slums before, notably Kibera in Nairobi, Kenya, so was keen to experience what Dharavi was like and how it differed from slum life in Africa.
+I’ve visited slums before, notably Kibera in Nairobi, Kenya, so was keen to experience what a Dharavi slum tour was like and how Dharavi differed from slum life in Africa.
 Kibera is all about community, people helping each other and striving for a better life through community projects.
 Dharavi, I wasn’t surprised to hear, has an entirely different approach to dealing with life’s difficulties, and it all boils down to entrepreneurship.

 One of the primary industries in Dharavi is recycling.
 Early each morning, residents (usually women) leave their homes and tour the city streets, picking up discarded plastic.
 This plastic is sold to brokers by the kilo, before being shipped back to Dharavi for processing.